PostHog/posthog.com/contents/blog/posthog-vs-logrocket.md

 </table>
 </div>

--   **Mobile app recordings:** PostHog does not currently offer recordings for mobile apps, but it is something we’re actively working on.
+-   **Mobile app replays:** PostHog does not currently offer replays for mobile apps, but it is something we’re actively working on.
 Check [our roadmap](/roadmap) for more info!

 ### Heatmaps and click tracking